Kentucky schools to close, new restrictions in place for some businesses

 FRANKFORT, KY — Gov. Andy Beshear announced Kentucky schools are to close to in-person instruction starting Nov.
 23, as the state continues to face a COVID-19 surge.
-The governor also unveiled new COVID-19 restrictions for bars and restaurants, as well as restrictions on private gatherings, gyms and venues that host events such as weddings.
+The governor also unveiled new COVID-19 restrictions for bars and restaurants, as well as restrictions on private gatherings, gyms, office-based businesses and venues that host events such as weddings.

 Unveiling the changes during a briefing Wednesday afternoon, Beshear said the new restriction for schools applies to both public and private institutions.
 Middle and high schools are to continue remote instruction until Jan.
 4, and elementary schools can reopen on Dec.
 7 if their county is not in the COVID-19 red zone and if the school follows all Healthy at School guidance.

-The Kentucky High School Athletics Association has also decided to postpone winter sports until Jan.
+Beshear also pointed to decisions made Wednesday by the Kentucky High School Athletics Association.
+The KHSAA has decided to postpone winter sports until Jan.
 4. The KHSAA board voted to move to that start date for basketball, swimming and diving, wrestling, competitive cheer and dance.

 Board votes to adjust the first playing date for basketball in 2020-2021 to January 4, with desired state tournament dates for weeks of March 15 and March 22 and direct staff to enter into venue negotiations for final confirmation at a December meeting.— KHSAA Main (@KHSAA) November 18, 2020